aitanas/currency-exchanger/README.md

 2. Enter your e-mail address and click **"Get Free Key!"**. *Make sure to keep this private!*
 3. Finish creating your account.
 Your key should now be ready to use.

-### Then, go ahead and clone this repository by pasting the following command into your terminal:
+### Then, clone this repository by pasting the following command into your terminal:
 ```
 git clone https://github.com/aitanas/currency-exchanger.git
 ```